Late spring visits to Attingham

 Bluebells at Attingham

-Over the season, bluebells will magically transform the woodland making for a wonderful photo opportunity.
+When in full flower bluebells will almost magically transform the woodland making for a wonderful photo opportunity.
 As they begin to flourish, their popular nectar will attract an array of insects including beautiful butterflies emerging from their hibernation.
-Once they're in bloom you'll be able to pick up a self-guided map from Visitor Reception, that’ll take you around the grounds showcasing the best places to see the bluebells.

 We expect the bluebells displays to be at their best from the end of April into the start of May, weather conditions dependent.
 On your walk through the Parkland at this time of year you’ll also stumble across other spring flowers including primroses, oxlips and fritillaries that’ll emerge in late spring.

 Oudoor art display: Saturday 22 May to Sunday 4 July

 You'll find nine of local silk artist Sarah Evans' silk paintings on display outdoors from Saturday 22 May.
 Featuring native British wildlife, you can see 'Wildlife on Silk' on display along the Mile Walk path between the Stables Courtyard and Walled Garden.

 Each of the pictures is first painted onto silk before being varnished onto acrylic sheets.
 This makes them weather proof as well as giving a similar effect to a stained glass panel.

 You can find out more about Sarah Evans and her work here.